ossd-s25/project-evaluation/Godot.md

 - __who made that commit:__ [Thaddeus Crews](https://github.com/Repiteo)

-- __what type of work was commited?__ Fixing a bug with a rendering tool
+- __what type of work was committed?__ Fixing a bug with a rendering tool

 __Issues__